make-all/tuya-local/ACKNOWLEDGEMENTS.md

 - [KyleStilkey](https://github.com/KyleStilkey) for assisting with support for GHome SW19 fan and light switch.
 - [johnnyaug](https://github.com/johnnyaug) for contributing improvements to Raykube/Gimdow A1 Pro locks.
 - [akc-kyiv](https://github.com/akc-kyiv) for contributing support for RZTK Aqua Pro humidifier.
+- [Whininie](https://github.com/Whininie) for assisting with support for AF3W pet feeder.